reshalfahsi/iximiuz-labs-challenges/easy/start_container_with_nerdctl/README.md

 Now, when you have a running container, let's try to understand what it actually is.

-Did you know that [Docker containers are "just" Linux processes](https://iximiuz.com/en/posts/oci-containers/)?
+Did you know that [Linux containers are regular processes](https://iximiuz.com/en/posts/oci-containers/)?
 Can you locate the main container's process?
 What is its PID?

 > **Hint #3:**
 >